gavrail/gavrail.github.io/_posts/2020-05-24-setting-up-python.md

 Initially, Visual Studio Code was causing me various difficulties but the current versions provide for a smooth development experience with little taking your fingers off the keyboard.

-After having given up on Visual Studio Code, [this]( https://kenreitz.org/essays/why-you-should-use-vs-code-if-youre-a-python-developer ) article convinced me to give it another try.
+After having given up on Visual Studio Code, [this article]( https://kenreitz.org/essays/why-you-should-use-vs-code-if-youre-a-python-developer ) convinced me to give it another try.

-Additionally, you get get great integration with Jupyter.
+Additionally, you get great integration with Jupyter.

 # Setting up a Virtual Environment